 How long does it take to have kids who know the tools to make a PowerPoint?
 A Prezi?
 A Slideshow?
 It might be only 10 minutes.
 These kinds of activities and tasks lead to a world of divide and conquer, or one person doing all the work in the group.
 This is often a point of challenge when entering into Project Based Learning.
 We don’t want to model a culture of PBL that is just about putting kids in groups.
-Students gain collaborative skills by contributing to the learning of others and building upon each other’s ideas... not by just dividing and conquering tasks to complete the final product.
+Students gain collaborative skills by contributing to the learning and work of others and building upon each other’s ideas to co-create... not by just dividing and conquering tasks to complete the final product.

 What we want from students in group work is to focus on the “3 I’s” – being interactive, innovative, and interdependent around content and learning outcomes.
 Let’s use a sports analogy.
 When I was a swimmer and water polo player we were required to be in groups and a team constantly.
 In swimming, we had a great relay team.
 However, each morning and evening in practice, we didn’t practice as a relay team.
 We focused on improvement on the individual level, in order to see progress on the team level.
 We worked together in each stroke to identify how we could contribute to the relay team as first leg through fourth leg of the relay.
 I want the work in my project groups to be interactive in the same way.

 Collaboration in PBL doesn’t always have to mean students work in the same group of four during the entire project.
 Students can still learn valuable success skills such as collaboration outside of the group that eventually creates the final product in a project.